-Domo is very popular for its scalable and appealing visualisations.
-It eases the ETL(Extract, Transform and Load) process.
-Therefore users don’t require any SQL training for exploring and manipulating the data.
+Domo is very popular for its scalable and appealing visualizations.
+It eases the ETL(Extract, Transform, and Load) process.
+Therefore users don’t require any SQL Server training for exploring and manipulating the data.
 As the data processing is executed in the cloud, retrieving the data can be slow and bulky.

 Tableau provides a kind of consulting and implementation services.
 For organization level deployment, we require the following four-step process:

 Irrespective of our company size and implementation method, Tableau provides a Quick Start Service as per our requirements.

 As Domo is a cloud-based solution, its implementation is lesser than the current on-site locations.
 Users can work with a customer service representative and an account manager.
 The timeline middles between one and two months; however, it entirely depends on the resources and requirements of customers.
 Domo training includes the following options: